 All households within scope and currently paying between \$50 and \$130 will be notified of the new minimum rent by their Housing Choice Voucher specialist or Property Manager.
-A minimum of thirty days' written notice of the increase in their minimum rent and TTP will be provided.
-Information regarding the Hardship Policy will also be provided at one-on-one meetings, at new admission briefings, and annual recertification.
-The WPBHA will also examine whether a termination of assistance would qualify for consideration under the hardship policy.
+A

 The continuation of utility allowance payments will also ensure that households on extremely low and very low incomes remain supported during this transition.
 It is not expected that this waiver will impact occupancy or utilization standards.